 What is red diesel/gas oil?

-If you absolutely need to use it in a vehicle on the public roads, you must get a license from the HMRC.
+If you absolutely need to use red diesel in a vehicle on the public roads, you must obtain a license from the HMRC.
 This is where it would unnecessarily cause an obstruction for someone to have to take the necessary steps to avoid using rebated heavy oil on the public roads.

 What is kerosene?

-Who uses these fuels?
+Who uses these fuel oils?

 If you use construction machinery or agricultural machinery, then you are more likely to need gas oil (red diesel).
 You can also use it in commercial equipment such as bulldozers, generators, tractors, cranes, bobcats and combine harvesters.

 If you need to use fuel for lamps or lighting fuels, fire entertainment or even for jet engines, then you will more likely need to use Kerosene.